Get inspired by these beautiful French gardens

 These trees are very common in the south of France and particularly in the warm Provence region.
 You’ll find pines lining long driveways and olive trees dotted around gardens.
 As they are evergreen, you can enjoy them all year round.

 In most French gardens, you’ll find idyllic seating areas perfect for an afternoon tea in the sun.
 Some will be placed in the courtyard or terrace, others in amongst the roses.
 One thing’s for sure though, they will always be accompanied by a climbing plant.
-Grape vines are commonly found in France, as is wisteria, jasmine and lilacs.
+Grape vines are commonly found in France, as is wisteria and jasmine.

 Sawday's at home: in France